ha7ilm/ha7ilm.github.io/supporttransfer.md

 ---
 layout: post
+title: Bank transfer details for donations
 ---

-## Bank transfer details for donations

 Thank you for your interest in donating to me!
 If you have any problem through the process, let me know in <a class="sdrhu-m-dev">e-mail</a>, or you can still donate via <a href="/support">PayPal</a>.